-

 Roberta Cowell, Aunt, and others

 Trained by Hollywood legend Pat Fraley, Kay has established herself as a highly versatile actress, specialising in voice.
-Her professional credits include World of Warcraft: Dragonflight, John Scalzi's Slow Time Between the Stars, the movie Double XL and over 150 audio dramas with award-winning production company Graphic Audio.
-Kay is also a writer, software developer, Equity rep and Transformers and Star Trek enthusiast.
+Her professional credits include Black Myth: Wukong, World of Warcraft: Dragonflight, John Scalzi's Slow Time Between the Stars, the movie Double XL and over 150 audio dramas with award-winning production company Graphic Audio.
+Kay is also a writer, software developer, voice acting coach, and Equity rep.